varunkotian/varunkotian.github.io/index.md

 ## About Me

-Experienced researcher and engineer with expertise in vehicle dynamics, motion perception, and robotics.
+Experienced researcher and engineer with expertise in vehicle dynamics, motion perception, and robotics. <br />

-Specializing in large-scale human experimentation and modelling human responses.
+Specializing in large-scale human experimentation and modelling human responses.<br />

-Excited about improving automated driving systems and enhancing user experiences.
+Excited about improving automated driving systems and enhancing user experiences.<br />

-My passion for climbing mountains reflects my qualities as it demands —
+My passion for climbing mountains reflects my qualities as it demands —<br />

-patience for the ascent, respect for nature, and integrity in overcoming challenges.
+patience for the ascent, respect for nature, and integrity in overcoming challenges.<br />

-Looking forward to collaborating with others to innovate and make a meaningful impact.
+Looking forward to collaborating with others to innovate and make a meaningful impact.<br />

 <p style="margin:2em;"></p>